JiayuanWen/openrgb-startup-script/README.md

 # openrgb-startup-script-flatpak
 Linux bash script for opening [OpenRGB](https://openrgb.org/), applying an indicated lighting profile, then closes.
-Can be used to apply RGB lighting profile on system startup.
+Can be used to apply RGB lighting profile on system startup. \
+\
+<sup>*Note: This is for flatpak version of OpenRGB.
+Distro specific version coming soom.</sup>

 ## Prerequisites
 * Flatpak version of OpenRGB